strozfriedberg/llama/README.md

 ##### offset

-The `offset` is used to verify the offset of a particular hit.
+The `offset` function is used to verify the offset of a particular hit.
 Like `length`, `offset` can take one or two arguments.
 If one argument is provided, that argument must be a pattern identifier.
-If two arguments are provided, the first argument must be a pattern identifier, and the second argument must be an integer representing the occurrence.
+If two arguments are provided, the first argument must be a pattern identifier, and the second argument must be an integer representing the `n`th occurrence.
 A call to `offset` must be followed by an integer comparison.

 ```
 rule Phishing {